-During the financial year, the decrease in the corporate tax rate to 20% that was previous legislate to be effective starting from tax year 2022 was cancelled.
+In the previous financial year, the decrease in the corporate tax rate to 20% that was previously legislated to be effective starting from tax year 2022 was cancelled.
 Hence, the deferred tax liabilities provided on land classified in property, plant and equipment were recognised based on the previous corporate tax rate of 22%.